Grifenfer/ARPpoisoning_IPspoofing_ESP8266/README.md

 The pdf file describes in details the project and shows the results <br /> <br />

+The .py files are used to <br />
-ARP_poisoning.py is the pyhton script that performs ARP poisoning
+ARP_poisoning.py is the pyhton script that performs ARP poisoning<br />
 sen_ip_packet.py is the python script that performs UDP packet forgering <br /> <br />